The Two Dark Clouds over Agents: Real-time Interaction with the Environment, Learning from Experience

 - Truly solve problems and get things done for users

-If you’re interested in building SOTA autonomous AI agents, join us at Pine AI.
-We’re looking for full-stack engineers who enjoy co-programming with AI, love hands-on problem solving, and have solid engineering skills.
-Contact: boj@19pine.ai
+If you’re interested in building SOTA autonomous AI Agents, you’re welcome to join our Pine AI team.
+We are looking for full-stack engineers who enjoy programming alongside AI, love hands-on problem solving, and have solid engineering skills.
+Contact: [email protected]

-The following content is reprinted from the official WeChat account of the Shenzhen Robotics Association
+The following content is reprinted from the official WeChat account of Shenzhen Robotics Association

-To drive technological innovation and result transformation in the embodied intelligence industry and promote coordinated development across the entire industrial chain, the Shenzhen Robotics Association, together with the China Merchants Lion Rock Artificial Intelligence Laboratory, co-hosted the “FAIR plus × Lion Rock Wendao” series.
-Each session invites industry experts to share cutting-edge technologies and practical experience in embodied intelligence.
+To promote technological innovation and achievement transformation in the embodied intelligence industry, and to facilitate coordinated development across the entire industry chain, Shenzhen Robotics Association and China Merchants Lion Rock AI Lab jointly host the “FAIR plus × Lion Rock Questions” series of events.
+Each session invites industry experts to share cutting-edge technologies and practical experience in the embodied intelligence field.

-On September 4, the 2nd “FAIR plus × Lion Rock Wendao” event was successfully held.
-The event invited Bojie Li, Co-founder and Chief Scientist of Pine AI and one of the first “Huawei Genius Youth,” and Huaidong Zhang, Co-founder of Cyborg Robotics and Associate Professor at South China University of Technology, to share insights on topics such as core bottlenecks in AI agent development and application breakthroughs of all-terrain embodied intelligent robots.
+On September 4, the second session of “FAIR plus × Lion Rock Questions” was successfully held.
+The event invited Li Bojie, Co-founder and Chief Scientist of Pine AI and one of the first batch of “Huawei Genius Youth”, and Zhang Huaidong, Co-founder of Cyborg Robotics and Associate Professor at South China University of Technology, to share on topics such as the core bottlenecks in AI Agent development and application breakthroughs of all-terrain embodied intelligent robots.

-At the beginning of the event, the guests visited the China Merchants Lion Rock Artificial Intelligence Laboratory located in the Futian Hetao Sci-Tech Center, gaining an in-depth understanding of the lab’s layout in compute platforms, algorithm R&D, and scenario-based applications, and feeling the close linkage between frontier research and industrial deployment.
+At the beginning of the event, the guests visited the China Merchants Lion Rock AI Lab located in the Hetao Shenzhen–Hong Kong Science and Technology Innovation Cooperation Zone in Futian.
+On site, they gained an in-depth understanding of the lab’s layout in terms of computing platforms, algorithm R&D, and scenario-based applications, and felt the close connection between cutting-edge research and industrial deployment.

-Chen Chao, Party Committee member and Deputy General Manager of China Merchants Innovation & Technology (Group) Co., Ltd., and Deputy Director of the China Merchants Advanced Technology Research Institute, delivered the opening remarks.
-He emphasized that embodied intelligence is the key link connecting AI and the real economy, and that technological breakthroughs and scenario deployments rely on deep collaboration across industry, academia, research, and application.
-He looks forward to using this series to explore technical paths and expand the industrial ecosystem with peers, promoting the transformation of frontier technologies into practical applications.
+Chen Chao, Member of the Party Committee and Deputy General Manager of China Merchants Innovation & Technology (Group) Co., Ltd., and Vice President of China Merchants Advanced Technology Institute, delivered the opening speech.
+He emphasized that embodied intelligence is a key link connecting AI and the real economy, and its technological breakthroughs and scenario implementation rely on deep collaboration among industry, academia, and application partners.
+He looks forward to using this series of events to explore technical paths and expand industrial ecosystems with peers, promoting the transformation of cutting-edge technologies into practical applications.

-Jiaxing Zhang, Chief AI Scientist of China Merchants Group and Director of the Lion Rock Artificial Intelligence Laboratory, hosted the event, stating that the “FAIR plus × Lion Rock Wendao” series aims to create a platform for exchange and mutual learning across industry, academia, research, and application in embodied intelligence.
-By gathering cutting-edge academic research and practical experience, it drives cross-disciplinary collisions of ideas and resource matching, helping advance the embodied intelligence industry.
+Jiaxing Zhang, Chief AI Scientist of China Merchants Group and Director of Lion Rock AI Lab, chaired the event, stating that the “FAIR plus × Lion Rock Questions” series aims to build a communication and mutual-learning platform covering the full chain of embodied intelligence from industry to academia and applications.
+By gathering frontier research results and practical experience from academia, the series seeks to promote cross-domain intellectual collisions and resource matching, providing support for the development of the embodied intelligence industry.

-As a key link for deep collaboration across industry, academia, research, and application in embodied intelligence, the “FAIR plus × Lion Rock Wendao” series is committed to promoting efficient integration of cross-domain innovation resources and accelerating the path from R&D to industrialization of core technologies.
-In the future, the Association and the Laboratory will continue advancing this branded series, fostering a virtuous cycle between technological innovation and industrial deployment, helping embodied intelligence step out of the lab, integrate into the industrial chain, and empower the development of new productive forces.
+As a key link deeply connecting industry, academia, research, and application in embodied intelligence, the “FAIR plus × Lion Rock Dialogues” series is dedicated to promoting the efficient integration of cross-disciplinary innovation resources and accelerating the transition of core technologies from R&D to industrialization.
+In the future, the Association and the Laboratory will continue to advance this branded event series, fostering a virtuous cycle between technological innovation and industrial implementation, helping embodied intelligence technologies move out of the lab, integrate into the industrial chain, and empower the development of new-quality productive forces.

-The Lion Rock Artificial Intelligence Laboratory was created by China Merchants Group and established at Hong Kong Science Park on September 12, 2024.
-Led by Dr. Jiaxing Zhang, Chief Scientist of Artificial Intelligence at China Merchants Group, the lab brings together brilliant young talents and seasoned experts across many fields including large models, computer vision, localization and navigation, motion control, and mechanical structures, enabling interdisciplinary exchange and collaboration.
+Lion Rock Artificial Intelligence Laboratory was established by China Merchants Group and founded in Hong Kong Science Park on September 12, 2024.
+Led by Dr. Zhang Jiaxing, Chief Scientist of Artificial Intelligence at China Merchants Group, the lab brings together gifted youths and senior experts in many fields including large models, computer vision, positioning and navigation, motion control, and mechanical structures, enabling interdisciplinary talent exchange and collaboration.

-Upholding the mission and vision of “empowering machines with intelligence and bringing warmth to humanity,” the lab conducts frontier research in embodied intelligence and develops innovative products for service scenarios.
-It is committed to developing end-to-end models, believes in exploratory machine learning, recognizes the value of natural language, and ultimately aims to create embodied-intelligence technologies that can enter thousands of households.
+Upholding the mission and vision of “empowering machines with intelligence and delivering warmth to humanity,” the laboratory focuses on service scenarios, carrying out cutting-edge research in embodied intelligence and innovative product development.
+The lab is committed to end-to-end model R&D, believes in exploratory machine learning, discovers the value of natural language, and ultimately aims to create embodied intelligence technologies that can enter thousands of households.

-As an important component of the China Merchants Advanced Technology Research Institute, the lab will build an industrial innovation ecosystem through Shenzhen–Hong Kong collaboration, accelerate the establishment of a full-stack R&D system of “Embodied-AI X Agentic-AI,” and is determined to become a global leader in embodied-intelligence technologies, empowering high-quality development across all sectors and creating a new, happier living paradigm for hundreds of millions of families.
+As an important part of China Merchants Advanced Technology Research Institute, the laboratory will build an industrial innovation ecosystem through Shenzhen–Hong Kong collaborative cooperation, accelerate the construction of a full-stack R&D system for “Embodied-AI × Agentic-AI,” and strive to become a global leader in embodied intelligence technologies.
+It aims to provide technological empowerment for high-quality development across thousands of industries and create a new lifestyle paradigm with greater happiness for hundreds of millions of families.

 About FAIR plus

 FAIR plus is a platform focused on technologies and development resources across the entire robotics industry chain.
-Through academic conferences, technical standards, community cultivation, and supply–demand matchmaking, it creates offline opportunities for developers and technical personnel in product, engineering, and solution roles across the AI+robotics industry chain, as well as process, equipment, and IT personnel from scenario owners intending to introduce robots, to meet and collaborate, effectively promoting the intelligent evolution of robotics and enhancing the building and allocation of the industry’s overall capabilities.
+Through academic conferences, technical standards, community building, supply–demand matchmaking and other means, it creates offline meeting opportunities for technical professionals involved in development, products, engineering and solutions across all links of the AI + robotics industry chain, as well as process, equipment, and IT personnel from application scenarios wishing to introduce robots, enabling cooperation to effectively promote the intelligent development of robots and enhance the construction and allocation of capabilities across the industry as a whole.

-Recently, the full-robotics-industry-link expo FAIR plus 2026 was officially scheduled for April 22–24, 2026.
-The exhibition focuses on technologies and development resources across the entire robotics industry chain, with major feature zones such as a full-chain robotics exhibition area and a joint pavilion for startups, covering 50+ segments of the embodied-intelligence robotics industry and physical displays from 500+ upstream and complete-machine enterprises in the robotics supply chain, and is expected to attract 50,000+ professional visitors and 100+ overseas professional buyer delegations.
+Recently, the robotics full-industry-chain expo FAIR plus 2026 was officially scheduled for April 22–24, 2026.
+The expo focuses on technologies and development resources across the entire robotics industry chain, and will feature major themed areas such as a full robotics industry chain exhibition zone and a joint exhibition zone for startups.
+It will cover 50+ segments of the embodied intelligent robotics industry and showcase physical exhibits from 500+ upstream and complete-machine enterprises in the robotics industry chain.
+It is expected to attract more than 50,000 professional visitors and over 100 overseas professional buyer delegations.

-The Shenzhen Robotics Association (SRA) was initiated and established by the Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences, in September 2009, and is the earliest robotics industry association established in China.
-The association is a non-profit social organization voluntarily formed by enterprises, R&D institutions, and related upstream and downstream entities engaged in the robotics industry in Shenzhen.
-Growing alongside the development of Shenzhen’s robotics industry and the expansion of robotics enterprises, the association now has over 800 member companies in industrial, service, medical, educational, and special-purpose robotics and artificial intelligence, with members’ output exceeding 150 billion yuan.
-It is the local association with the largest number of members and the largest output scale in the robotics field.
+Shenzhen Robotics Association (SRA) was initiated and established by the Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences, in September 2009, making it the earliest robotics industry association in China.
+The Association is a non-profit social organization voluntarily formed by enterprises, R&D institutions, and related upstream and downstream units engaged in the robotics industry in Shenzhen.
+Growing alongside the development of Shenzhen’s robotics industry and the expansion of robotics enterprises, the Association now has more than 800 member companies in fields such as industrial robots, service robots, medical robots, educational robots, special robots, and artificial intelligence, with a total member output value exceeding 150 billion yuan.
+It is the largest local association in the robotics field in terms of both number of members and scale of output value.